open-pay/openpay-ruby/README.md

      cards.create(JSON[cards_json])
 ```

-In the same way, you can perform a transform after the api call.
+The same way, you can perform a transform after the api call.
  ```ruby
       response_json=cards.create(JSON[cards_json]).to_json
 ```